-Recently I read an insightful post about what being an ally means by my friend and advocate extraordinaire, Beth Caldwell, who blogs at The Cult of Perfect Motherhood.
-Beth manages to do incredible advocacy work while also dealing with metastatic breast cancer.
-She’s also a wife and mom.
-Her voice is one of reason, inclusiveness and calm, but also one that says, come on people, let’s get things done.
+I read an insightful post about what being an ally means by friend and advocate extraordinaire, Beth Caldwell, blogger at The Cult of Perfect Motherhood.
+Her voice was one of reason, inclusiveness and calm, but also one that said, come on people, let’s get things done.

 One point in Beth’s article that really struck me was this one: